ipfs-shipyard/package-table/README.md

-# module-table
+# package-table

-Auto generate a module table in markdown from JSON
+Auto generate a package table in markdown from JSON.